Domains as Cargo Namespaces

 My domain was hacked!

 Use your domain registry’s support channels to resolve this issue.
-In the meantime, it might make sense to let crates.io maintainers know, so that the publication of new crates or versions can be disabled until the issue is resolved.
+In the meantime, it might make sense to let crates.io maintainers know, so that the publication of new crates can be disabled until the issue is resolved.
 (This is not much different from your crates.io account being compromised.)

 Someone else owns my domain now!